neuroinformatics-unit/actions/upload_pypi/README.md

 # Upload packages to PyPI

+> [!Warning]
+> This workflow is currently incompatible with PyPI publish GitHub Action > v1.9.
+> See [here](https://github.com/pypa/gh-action-pypi-publish/blob/release/v1.9/README.md#trusted-publishing) for more details.

 This action uploads pre-built Python packages to the Python Packaging Index (PyPI).
 Packages must have been uploaded as an artefact in the `dist/` directory in a previous step or job in the same GitHub actions workflow.